Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 The first anatomical description of TMS was given by M. Baillie in 1797, and the term “transposition” itself was introduced in 1814.

-Farre as a characteristic of a defect in which the main arteries are discordant to the ventricles, and the atria and ventricles are concordant to each other.
-In other words, morphologically, the right ventricle is connected to the morphologically right ventricle, from which the aorta originates completely or mostly, and morphologically, the left atrium is connected to the morphologically left ventricle, from which the pulmonary artery originates.
-In the most common variant of TMS, D-TMS, the aorta is located on the right and in front and the pulmonary artery is on the left and behind the aorta.
+Farre as a characteristic of a defect in which the main arteries are discordant with the ventricles, and the atria and ventricles are concordant with each other.
+In other words, the morphological RA is connected to the morphological right ventricle, from which the aorta arises entirely or mostly, and the morphological left atrium is connected to the morphological left ventricle, from which the pulmonary artery arises.
+In the most common version of TMS, D-TMS, the aorta is located on the right and in front and the pulmonary artery is located on the left and behind the aorta.

-The term "corrected transposition" refers to another type of defect in which there is atrioventricular and ventriculoarterial discordance.
-In corrected transposition, the aorta is located to the left of the pulmonary artery.
+The term “corrected transposition” means another type of defect in which atrioventricular and ventriculoarterial discordance is observed.
+With corrected transposition, the aorta is located to the left of the pulmonary artery.

-Most authors refer to a defect with isolated ventriculoarterial discordance as simple TMS, while the combination of TMS with other defects (usually VSD and pulmonary stenosis) is referred to as complex forms of TMS.
-Among all cases of D-transposition of the main arteries, 50% occur with intact VSD, another 25% with VSD, and about 20% with VSD and pulmonary stenosis.
-In so-called simple transposition, there are no additional cardiac anomalies other than a patent foramen ovale and persistent ductus arteriosus.
+Most authors call a defect with isolated ventriculoarterial discordance simple TMS, while the combination of TMS with other defects (usually VSD and pulmonary artery stenosis) is classified as complex forms of TMS.
+Among all cases of D-transposition of the great arteries, 50% occur with an intact IVS, another 25% with a VSD, and about 20% with a VSD and pulmonary artery stenosis.
+With so-called simple transposition, there are no additional cardiac abnormalities other than a patent foramen ovale and persistent ductus arteriosus.
 When TMS is combined with VSD (which occurs in 40-45% of patients), about a third of such patients have small interventricular defects that do not have serious hemodynamic significance.

-VSDs are the most common concomitant cardiac anomalies.
-They are small, large and can be localized in any part of the partition.
+VSDs are the most common associated cardiac anomalies.
+They can be small, large and can be localized in any part of the septum.
 Small membranous or muscular defects may close spontaneously over time.
 Sometimes there are VSDs of the atrioventricular canal type associated with a single AV valve.
-Sometimes there may also be a displacement of the tricuspid valve to the left with its location above the interventricular septum (straddling tricuspid valve) and pancreatic hypoplasia.
+Sometimes there may also be a displacement of the tricuspid valve to the left with its location above the interventricular septum (straddling tricuspid valve) and hypoplasia of the pancreas.

 Simultaneously with TMS, other additional defects may occur - most often PDA or coarctation of the aorta, coronary anomalies.
-For D-TMS with intact VSD, coronary anomalies are more common than for D-TMS with VSD.
-LV outflow tract obstruction occurs in less than 10% of cases with TMS with an intact IVS and is usually dynamic due to displacement of the IVS to the left, since the pressure in the right ventricle is higher than in the left.
-If the septum is displaced forward and to the right, then there is a displacement of the pulmonary trunk with its location above the IVS plus subaortic stenosis.
-In such cases, one should also expect the presence of anomalies in the structure of the aortic arch, such as hypoplasia, coarctation, and other forms of its break.
+For D-TMS with an intact VSD, coronary anomalies are more common than for D-TMS with a VSD.
+LV outflow tract obstruction occurs in less than 10% of cases with TMS with an intact IVS and is usually dynamic due to left ventricular displacement of the IVS because pressure in the right ventricle is higher than in the left.
+If the septum is displaced forward and to the right, then displacement of the pulmonary trunk is observed with its location above the IVS plus subaortic stenosis.
+In such cases, one should also expect the presence of anomalies in the structure of the aortic arch, such as hypoplasia, coarctation and other forms of its interruption.

-Obstruction of the LV outflow tract occurs in 1/8-1/3 cases and more often in combination with an interventricular defect than with intact TMS.
-Rarely, obstruction is caused by abnormalities such as the fibromuscular tunnel, fibrous membrane, and abnormal attachment of the atrioventricular valve leaflets.
+Obstruction of the LV outflow tract occurs in 1/8-1/3 of cases and more often in combination with interventricular defect than with intact TMS.
+Rarely, obstruction may be caused by abnormalities such as the fibromuscular tunnel, fibrous membrane, and abnormal attachment of the atrioventricular valve leaflets.

 Coronary anatomy

-Although the anatomy of the epicardial branches of the coronary arteries varies, the two sinuses of Valsalva at the aortic root always face the pulmonary artery and give rise to the main coronary arteries; they are called coronary sinuses (facing sinuses).
+Although the anatomy of the epicardial branches of the coronary arteries varies, the two sinuses of Valsalva at the aortic root always face the pulmonary artery and give rise to the main coronary arteries; these are called coronary sinuses.

-Since the great arteries are side by side, the coronary sinuses are anterior and posterior, while the non-coronary sinus faces to the right.
-If (as usual) the aorta lies in front and on the right, then the coronary sinuses are on the left in front and on the right behind.
-Most often (in 68% of cases), the left coronary artery departs from the coronary sinus, located on the left anterior, and gives rise to the left anterior descending and circumflex branches, and the right coronary artery departs from the coronary sinus on the right rear.
-Often, the circumflex branch is absent, but on the other hand, several branches depart from the left coronary artery, supplying the lateral and posterior surfaces of the left ventricle.
-In 20% of cases, the circumflex branch originates from the right coronary artery (originating from the coronary sinus on the right rear) and passes behind the pulmonary artery along the left atrioventricular sulcus.
-In this situation, the left anterior descending artery arises separately from the coronary sinus at the left anterior.
+Because the great arteries are located side by side, the coronary sinuses are anterior and posterior, and the non-coronary sinus faces to the right.
+If (as usual) the aorta lies in front and to the right, then the coronary sinuses are located on the left in front and on the right behind.
+Most often (in 68% of cases), the left coronary artery arises from the coronary sinus, located in the left front, and gives rise to the left anterior descending and circumflex branches, and the right coronary artery arises from the coronary sinus on the right side.
+Often the circumflex branch is absent, but several branches depart from the left coronary artery, supplying the lateral and posterior surfaces of the LV.
+In 20% of cases, the circumflex branch originates from the right coronary artery (arising from the coronary sinus on the right posterior) and passes posterior to the pulmonary artery along the left atrioventricular groove.
+In this situation, the left anterior descending artery arises separately from the coronary sinus on the left anterior.

-These two types of coronary anatomy occur in over 90% of D-TMS cases.
-Other varieties include a single right coronary artery (4.5%), a single left coronary artery (1.5%), inverted coronary arteries (3%), and intramural coronary arteries (2%).
-With intramural coronary arteries, the orifices of the coronary arteries are located at the commissures, and two orifices can be observed in the right sinus or a single orifice that gives rise to the right and left coronary arteries.
+These two types of coronary anatomy occur in more than 90% of D-TMS cases.
+Other varieties include right single coronary artery (4.5%), left single coronary artery (1.5%), inverted coronary arteries (3%), and intramural coronary arteries (2%).
+For intramural coronary arteries of the mouth coronary arteries are located at the commissures, and there may be two orifices in the right sinus or a single orifice giving rise to the right and left coronary arteries.

 Hemodynamic disorders

-With TMS, the pulmonary and systemic circulations are separated (parallel circulation), and the newborn survives only during the functioning of the fetal communications (ductus arteriosus, open foramen ovale).
-The main factors determining the degree of saturation of arterial blood with oxygen are the number and size of communications between the systemic and pulmonary circulation.
+With TMS, the pulmonary and systemic circulations are separated (parallel circulation), and the newborn survives only during the period of functioning of the fetal communications (ductus arteriosus, patent foramen ovale).
+The main factors determining the degree of oxygen saturation of arterial blood are the number and size of communications between the systemic and pulmonary blood flow.
 The volume of blood flow in the lungs is much higher than normal due to these communications and low pulmonary vascular resistance.
-Therefore, systemic saturation is most dependent on the so-called effective pulmonary and systemic blood flow - the amount of desaturated blood from the systemic blood flow coming from the large to the pulmonary circulation for oxygenation (effective pulmonary blood flow - ELK) and the volume of oxygenated blood that returns from the small circle to the big one for oxygenation. gas exchange at the capillary level (effective systemic blood flow - ESC).
-The volumes of ELS and ESCs must be equivalent (intercirculatory mixing), otherwise the entire volume of blood will move into one of the circulation circles.
+Therefore, systemic saturation is most dependent on the so-called effective pulmonary and systemic blood flow- the amount of desaturated blood from the systemic circulation, coming from the systemic circulation to the pulmonary circulation for oxygenation (effective pulmonary blood flow - EBC) and the volume of oxygenated blood that returns from the pulmonary circulation to the large circle for gas exchange at the capillary level (effective systemic blood flow - ESC).
+The volumes of ELC and ESC must be equivalent (intercirculatory mixing), otherwise the entire volume of blood will move into one of the circulation circles.

-Usually, mixing blood through the foramen ovale and the closing ductus arteriosus is not enough for complete tissue oxygenation, so metabolic acidosis quickly develops and the child dies.
-If the patient lives due to defects in the septa of the heart or PDA, then severe pulmonary hypertension with obstructive pulmonary vascular disease quickly joins.
+Usually, the mixing of blood through the oval window and the closing ductus arteriosus is not enough for complete tissue oxygenation, so metabolic acidosis quickly develops and the child dies.
+If the patient lives due to septal defects or PDA, then severe pulmonary hypertension with obstructive damage to the pulmonary vessels quickly develops.
 Insufficiently high LV afterload leads to the progressive development of its secondary hypoplasia.

-The timing of the onset of symptoms depends on the degree of mixing of blood between the parallel circles of the pulmonary and systemic circulation.
-Usually, signs of TMS are visible from the first hours after birth (from the moment of constriction of the ductus arteriosus and closure of the foramen ovale), but sometimes they appear after several days or weeks of life if volumetric fetal shunts continue to function or there is a VSD.
+The timing of the onset of symptoms depends on the degree of mixing of blood between parallel circles of the pulmonary and systemic blood flow.
+Typically, signs of TMS are visible from the first hours after birth (from the moment of constriction of the ductus arteriosus and closure of the oval window), but sometimes they appear after several days or weeks of life if large fetal shunts continue to function or there is a VSD.

 Symptoms

-Newborns with TMS are more likely to be born with normal body weight.
-The neonatal picture of the defect varies from a deceptively healthy appearance of an outwardly healthy baby to acute total heart failure and cardiogenic shock.
-Parallel circulation is accompanied by severe hypoxemia, so central cyanosis is the leading symptom of the defect.
+Newborns with TMS are more likely to be born at normal birth weight.
+The neonatal picture of the defect varies from a deceptively safe appearance of an apparently healthy baby to acute total heart failure and cardiogenic shock.
+Parallel circulation is accompanied by severe hypoxemia, so the leading symptom of the defect is central cyanosis.
 Blue or purple coloration of the skin and mucous membranes suggests TMS.
-Not only the timing of the appearance of cyanosis, but also its degree are closely related to the morphological features of the defect and the degree of mixing of blood between two parallel circles of blood circulation.
-On initial physical examination after birth, the baby may appear to be generally healthy except for the single symptom of cyanosis.
+Not only the timing of the onset of cyanosis, but also its degree is closely related to morphological features defect and the degree of mixing of blood between two parallel circles of blood circulation.
+On initial physical examination after birth, the baby may appear generally healthy except for a single symptom, cyanosis.

-If the newborn has a large PDA or VSD, the diagnosis of TMS may not be made in time due to the apparent well-being.
-Cyanosis in these cases is insignificant and appears only at the moments of crying, the boundaries of the heart in the 1st week of life are normal, and the noise may not be heard even if there are messages between the left and right sections due to the equality of pressures in them.
-In these cases, the pronounced tachypnea with relatively weak cyanosis draws attention.
-Such classic signs of PDA as continuous systole-diastolic murmur, jumping pulse are observed in less than half of the patients in this group.
+If a newborn has a large PDA or VSD, the diagnosis of TMS may not be made in time due to an apparently benign condition.
+Cyanosis in these cases is insignificant and appears only during crying, the boundaries of the heart in the 1st week of life are normal, and the noise may not be heard even if there are communications between the left and right sections due to the equality of pressures in them.
+In these cases, pronounced tachypnea with relatively weak cyanosis is noteworthy.
+Such classic signs of PDA as continuous systolo-diastolic murmur and racing pulse are observed in less than half of the patients in this group.
 When pulmonary vascular resistance decreases significantly, symptoms of severe heart failure increase.
-Newborns with TMS and a large PDA are at risk of developing necrotizing enterocolitis due to retrograde diastolic outflow of blood from the aorta to the pulmonary artery and ischemic bowel injury.
+Newborns with TMS and a large PDA are at risk of developing necrotizing enterocolitis due to retrograde diastolic flow from the aorta to the pulmonary artery and ischemic damage intestines.

 Diagnostics

-On a frontal chest x-ray in the first days and even weeks of life in children with so-called simple TMS, the chest x-ray may look normal or with a slight expansion of the cardiac shadow, although 1/3 of patients do not have cardiomegaly at all.
-The vascular pattern is not enhanced in 1/3-1/2 patients and at first there is no oval heart shape, although the vascular bundle is narrowed.
-The right aortic arch is seen relatively rarely - in 4% of children with simple TMS and in 11% with TMS plus VSD.
+On a frontal chest x-ray in the first days and even weeks of life in children with so-called simple TMS, the chest x-ray may appear normal or with a slight expansion of the cardiac shadow, although 1/3 of patients do not have cardiomegaly at all.
+The vascular pattern is not enhanced in 1/3-1/2 of patients and initially there is no oval shape of the heart, although the vascular bundle is narrowed.
+The right aortic arch is visible relatively rarely - in 4% of children with simple TMS and in 11% with TMS plus VSD.

-After 1.5-3 weeks, in almost all patients without LV outflow tract obstruction, cardiomegaly progresses due to an increase in both ventricles and RA, increasing with each subsequent study.
-The oval shape of the heart shadow in the form of an egg lying on its side and the narrowing of the shadow of the upper mediastinum (narrow vascular bundle) are characteristic.
-Clearly expressed signs of hypervolemia of the pulmonary circulation.
+After 1.5-3 weeks, in almost all patients without obstruction of the LV outflow tract, cardiomegaly progresses due to an increase in both ventricles and RA, which increases with each subsequent study.
+Characteristic features include an oval shape of the cardiac shadow in the form of an egg lying on its side and a narrowing of the shadow of the upper mediastinum (narrow vascular bundle).
+Signs of hypervolemia of the pulmonary circulation are clearly expressed.

-In some patients, even after adequate balloon atrioseptostomy, there is no sharp increase in the vascular pattern of the lungs in the first 1–2 weeks of life, and low arterial O2 saturation can persist.
-This suggests the presence of persistent vasoconstriction of the arterial vessels of the pulmonary circulation, as a result of which an insufficient increase in the volume of pulmonary blood flow minimizes the effectiveness of atrioseptostomy.
-Previously, when surgical correction was delayed for months after balloon atrial septostomy, some of these patients experienced a sharp deterioration in their condition with an increase in cyanosis due to a progressive decrease in pulmonary blood flow due to dynamic narrowing of the LV outflow tract.
+In some patients, even after adequate balloon atrioseptostomy, there is no sharp increase in the vascular pattern of the lungs in the first 1-2 weeks of life and low arterial O2 saturation may persistently persist.
+This suggests the presence of persistent vasoconstriction arterial vessels pulmonary circulation, as a result of which an insufficient increase in the volume of pulmonary blood flow minimizes the effectiveness of atrioseptostomy.
+Previously, when surgical correction was delayed for months after balloon atrioseptostomy, some of these patients experienced a sharp deterioration in their condition with increasing cyanosis due to a progressive decrease in the volume of pulmonary blood flow due to dynamic narrowing of the LV outflow tract.

-When TMS is combined with VSD, cardiomegaly and increased pulmonary vascular pattern are significantly pronounced in comparison with simple TMS.
-Vessels in the roots of the lungs are sharply dilated, and on the periphery of the lung fields often look narrowed due to vasoconstriction.
-The left contour of the cardiac shadow may be deformed due to the imposition of the shadow of a significantly dilated pulmonary trunk.
+When TMS is combined with VSD, cardiomegaly and increased vascular pattern of the lungs are significantly pronounced compared to simple TMS.
+The vessels in the roots of the lungs are sharply dilated, and at the periphery of the pulmonary fields they often appear narrowed due to vasoconstriction.
+The left contour of the cardiac shadow may be deformed due to the imposition of the shadow of a significantly expanded pulmonary trunk.

-On the electrocardiogram, the electrical axis of the heart is usually deviated to the right, signs of hypertrophy of the pancreas and PP are observed (Fig. 5.49).
-During the first days of life, the ECG may be normal, and after 5-7 days, a pathological deviation of the electrical axis of the heart to the right, increasing in dynamics, appears in patients with TMS without VSD.
+The electrocardiogram usually shows electric axle the heart is deviated to the right, there are signs of hypertrophy of the RV and RA (Fig. 5.49).
+During the first days of life, the ECG may be normal, and after 5-7 days an increasing dynamic appears. pathological deviation the electrical axis of the heart to the right in patients with TMS without VSD.
 When TMS is combined with VSD, in 1/3 of patients the electrical axis of the heart is located normally.
 Biventricular hypertrophy is observed in 60-80% of children with TMS plus VSD.
-A deep Q-wave occurs in V6 in 70% of patients with TMS and large VSD, and in intact VSD in 44%.
-Signs of isolated left ventricular hypertrophy are very rare, with TMS in combination with a large interventricular defect, a left-shifted tricuspid valve, and RV hypoplasia.
+A deep Q wave occurs in V6 in 70% of patients with TMS and a large VSD, and in 44% of patients with an intact VSD.
+Signs of isolated left ventricular hypertrophy are very rare, with TMS in combination with a large interventricular defect, a tricuspid valve displaced to the left and RV hypoplasia.

-With a doppler echocardiogram - visualization of the discordant passage of the main arteries from the ventricles from the epigastric (subcostal) access.
-At the same time, the aortic origin from the pancreas, the parallel course of the aorta and the pulmonary artery, the departure of the pulmonary artery from the left ventricle and the branch of the pulmonary artery are visible.
-Additional signs in conventional transthoracic projections are the mutual spatial arrangement of the aorta and pulmonary artery side by side, without the usual decussation, as well as the departure of the coronary arteries from the main vessel emanating from the pancreas.
-RV and PP are significantly dilated.
-In the projection of the four chambers from the top, the characteristic of the vessel located behind is specified, i.e. pulmonary artery with characteristic division into right and left branches.
-With the help of dopplerography, blood shunt through the foramen ovale or ASD and arterial duct, significant regurgitation on the tricuspid valve are determined.
-Additionally, echocardiography clarifies the presence and localization of VSD, LV outflow tract obstruction (or pulmonary stenosis), as well as the presence of other additional anomalies (the size of the PDA, the presence of aortic coarctation, the shape and functional state of the mitral and tricuspid valves).
+Doppler echocardiogram visualizes the discordant origin of the main arteries from the ventricles from the epigastric (subcostal) access.
+In this case, the origin of the aorta from the RV, the parallel course of the aorta and pulmonary artery, the origin of the pulmonary artery from the LV and the branches of the pulmonary artery are visible.
+Additional signs in conventional transthoracic projections, the relative spatial arrangement of the aorta and pulmonary artery side by side, without the usual decussation, as well as the origin of the coronary arteries from the main vessel emanating from the pancreas are used.
+The pancreas and RA are significantly dilated.
+In the projection of the four chambers from the apex, the characteristics of the vessel located behind are specified, i.e. pulmonary artery with a characteristic division into right and left branch.
+Using Doppler sonography, the discharge of blood through the oval window or the ASD and ductus arteriosus, and significant regurgitation on the tricuspid valve are determined.
+Additionally, echocardiography clarifies the presence and localization of VSD, obstruction of the LV outflow tract (or pulmonary stenosis), as well as the presence of other additional anomalies (size of the PDA, presence of coarctation of the aorta, shape and functional state mitral and tricuspid valves).

-Laboratory data - in the study of blood gases, PaO2 and SpO2 are reduced, the level of PaCO2 is increased, the content of bicarbonate and pH are reduced.
-In the general blood test, increasing polycythemia due to an increase in the number of erythrocytes, increased hemoglobin and hematocrit levels.
+Laboratory data - when examining blood gases, PaO2 and Sp02 were reduced, the level of PaCO2 was increased, and the content of bicarbonate and pH was reduced.
+IN general analysis blood, increasing polycythemia due to an increase in the number of red blood cells, increased levels of hemoglobin and hematocrit.

-Newborns with this defect may initially be asymptomatic, except for mild cyanosis, usually occurring during crying or feeding.
-Noise may be minimal at first, or systolic murmur of 3-4/6 gradation according to Loude, as well as III heart sound, gallop rhythm, splitting and amplification of II tone at the base of the heart are heard.
-In such cases, the defect is most often recognized by the symptoms of congestive heart failure, usually at 2-6 weeks of age.
-In addition to shortness of breath, there are severe sweating, fatigue during feeding, poor weight gain, gallop rhythm, grunting breathing, tachycardia, hyperexcitability, hepatomegaly, edema, and increased cyanosis.
+Newborns with this defect may initially have no symptoms other than mild cyanosis, usually occurring when crying or feeding.
+The murmur may initially be minimal or a systolic murmur of grade 3-4/6 according to Loude, as well as the third heart sound, gallop rhythm, splitting and strengthening of the second sound at the base of the heart can be heard.
+In such cases, the defect is most often recognized by symptoms of congestive heart failure, usually at 2-6 weeks of life.
+In addition to shortness of breath, severe sweating, fatigue during feeding, poor weight gain, gallop rhythm, “groaning” breathing, tachycardia, hyperexcitability, hepatomegaly, edema, and increasing cyanosis are observed.

-If the VSD is also accompanied by pulmonary artery stenosis (LV outflow tract obstruction) or even pulmonary atresia, then pulmonary blood flow is reduced, and such patients have severe cyanosis from birth, in combination with clinical signs, as in Fallot's tetralogy with pulmonary atresia.
+If the VSD is also accompanied by pulmonary stenosis (obstruction of the LV outflow tract) or even pulmonary atresia, then pulmonary blood flow is reduced, and such patients experience severe cyanosis from birth in combination with clinical signs, as in tetralogy of Fallot with pulmonary atresia.

 Damage to the central nervous system

-Congenital anomalies of the CNS are rare in patients with TMS.
-Hypoxic-ischemic damage to the CNS can occur in patients with inadequate palliative correction or if it has not been carried out.
-The most common debut of CNS lesions is a sudden onset of hemiparesis in a newborn or infant.
+Congenital anomalies of the central nervous system are rare in patients with TMS.
+Hypoxic-ischemic damage to the central nervous system can occur in patients with inadequate palliative correction or if it is not carried out.
+The most common onset of central nervous system damage is sudden onset of hemiparesis in a newborn or infant.
 The risk of such a complication is increased in children with hypochromic microcytic anemia in combination with severe hypoxemia.
-At an older age, cerebrovascular accidents usually occur against the background of severe polycythemia, which leads to persistent hypoxemia.
+At older ages, disorders cerebral circulation usually occur against the background of severe polycythemia, which is caused by persistent hypoxemia.

-Without treatment, 30% of patients with TMS die on the 1st week, 50% - by the end of the 1st month, 70% - during the first 6 months and 90% - up to 12 months of life.
+Without treatment, 30% of patients with TMS die in the 1st week, 50% by the end of the 1st month, 70% within the first 6 months and 90% before 12 months of life.

 Observation before surgery

-Immediately after birth, continuous intravenous infusion of prostaglandin E1 or E2 is started (starting rate 0.02-0.05 µg/kg per minute, then the dose is titrated to effect), which is continued until palliative or radical surgical correction is performed.
-As a rule, due to severe heart failure (or apnea against the background of the introduction of prostaglandin E1), respiratory support (ALV) is required.
-Additionally, diuretics and inotropic drugs are prescribed (usually dopamine infusion ≥5 mcg / kg per minute).
+Immediately after birth, a continuous intravenous infusion of prostaglandin E1 or E2 is started (starting rate 0.02-0.05 mcg/kg per minute, then the dose is titrated to effect), which is continued until palliative or radical surgical correction is performed.
+As a rule, due to severe heart failure (or apnea due to the administration of prostaglandin E1), respiratory support (ventilator support) is required.
+Additionally, diuretics and inotropes are prescribed (usually dopamine infusion ≥5 mcg/kg per minute).

 In the neonatal period, palliative or immediately radical surgery is required.